Data Protected - Portugal

 The infringements foreseen in the GDPR that are subject to administrative fines up to 2% of annual worldwide turnover or €10m, whichever is the greater, are classified as serious, under the Portuguese Data Protection Law.
 Furthermore, it establishes minimum amounts for the fines applicable to the serious breaches depending on the size of the company, as follows: (i) between €2,500 and €10,000,000 or up to 2 % of the total worldwide annual turnover of the preceding financial year, whichever is higher, in case of a large company; (ii) between €1,000 and €10,000,000 or up to 2 % of the total worldwide annual turnover of the preceding financial year, whichever is higher, in case of small and medium-sized companies; and (iii) between €500 and €250,000 in case of natural persons.

-However, the CNPD considers that GDPR does not distinguish between the negligent or wilful nature of the conduct, nor the size of the companies, or the legal nature of the agents, thus it decided not to apply the rules set out above, see CNPD Resolution no. 2019/494.
+However, the CNPD considers that GDPR does not distinguish between the negligent or wilful nature of the conduct, nor the size of the companies, or the legal nature of the agents, thus it decided, on Resolution no. 2019/494, not to apply the rules set out above and instead to simply apply the maximum amounts set by the GDPR.

 The Portuguese Data Protection Law makes the following a criminal offence: (i) use of the personal data in a manner incompatible with the purpose of the collection; (ii) improper access to personal data; (iii) unauthorised disclosure of personal data; (iv) violation or destruction of personal data; (v) insertion of false data; (vi) breach of the duty of confidentiality; (vii) failure to comply with instructions from the CNPD.